Nelum22/argoCd/README.md

 ## Project Overview

-This project involves setting up a CI/CD pipeline to automate the process of building, testing, and deploying a **Java Maven application**.
+This project involves setting up a CI/CD pipeline to automate the process of building, testing, and deploying a **Simple static application**.
 The key components used in this project are:

 - **Jenkins** for continuous integration
 - **SonarQube** for code quality analysis